 Turning the audit into a spreadsheet only

-Data matters, but if nobody reads the pages, the audit will miss weak explanations, bad structure, outdated examples and overlap that’s obvious when you’re actually looking at the page.
+Data matters, but skipping the actual reading means the audit misses weak explanations, bad structure, outdated examples and overlap that is obvious when you look at the page.
+Numbers tell you where to look.
+They do not tell you what is wrong.

 Using too many statuses

-If the action labels are too complicated, the backlog becomes hard to use.
+Complicated action labels make the backlog hard to use.
 Keep it tight enough that editors, SEOs and stakeholders interpret it the same way.
-If they can’t agree on what an action means, it’s useless.
+Six actions (keep, update, rewrite, merge, redirect, remove) is usually the right level.
+When teams cannot agree on what an action means, it is useless.

 Ignoring business context

 Some pages matter because they support product education or sales conversations, not because they get the most search traffic.
-If you’re only tracking visits, you’ll miss those.
+Track only visits and you will miss those pages, underinvesting in content that drives real business value.

 Creating new pages before fixing weak ones

-This is one of the most expensive audit mistakes.
-Teams frequently spot a weak page, then create a second URL on the same topic instead of improving what’s already there.
+Teams frequently spot a weak page on a topic, then create a second URL on the same topic instead of improving what is already there.
+Expensive mistake.
+Two competing pages accelerate cannibalization and split link equity instead of concentrating it.

 Forgetting internal links and cluster logic

 A page may be decent on its own and still perform poorly.
-If it’s sitting in a broken cluster with weak supporting links and unclear topic ownership, that’s often what drives the underperformance.
+Sitting inside a broken cluster with weak supporting links and unclear topic ownership is often what drives the underperformance.
+Page-level quality issues are only part of the picture.
+Cluster structure problems need flagging too.

 Content audit vs content gap analysis